Lacey Green & Loosley Row Lacey Green & Loosley Row

 The flat fields around Stocken Farm were bulldozed to make the airstrip.
 There were daily flights to an airfield in Hertfordshire and also to France for the Air Chief Marshall, Sir Arthur Harris.

 A "Blister" Hangar was erected around the area where the school swimming pool used to be.
 Local lads, including Gordon May, used to help push the planes into the hangar.
-Andrew Oliver was one of those who flew from this airstrip.
+Andrew Oliver (see below) was one of those who flew from this airstrip.
 He was given 6 flying lessons, and then he was on his own.

 They built a new road between the airfield and Bomber Command at Walters Ash.
 There is a story that 'Bomber' Harris, who used to keep his private plane - an American Stinson - at the airfield, actually landed on the road prompting a visit from Pc Goldsmith.
 The story goes that the meeting was most cordial, Arthur Harris offering a seat and a drink - I'm sure it was tea.
 No more was said on the subject and it never happened again.
 Andrew Oliver used the airstrip and knew Arthur Harris and his pilot - D. B. Jones - very well.